E-mail

 Setting off For Switzerland (sort of)

-23 Sep 2017 at 04:22 | Posted in: Competition | Views: 3864 | Comments: 0
+23 Sep 2017 at 04:22 | Posted in: Competition | Views: 4336 | Comments: 0

 Setting off For Switzerland (sort of)

-Im barely done documenting my last tournament when its time to turn around and get ready for the next one.
-I guess this is the life of a touring pro!
+I'm barely done documenting my last tournament when it's time to turn around and get ready for the next one.
+I guess this is the life of a "touring pro!"
 This one will be a little different, though, as Mandy and I are running the tournament via The Putting Penguin.
-Its the first time in 4 years weve run a tournament so were excited to bring a tour date back on the schedule, even if its just a local at this time.
+It's the first time in 4 years we've run a tournament so we're excited to bring a "tour date" back on the schedule, even if it's just a "local" at this time.
 This does mean a whole other set of challenges on top of preparing for the play, which Mandy and I will both be taking part in.

 First, the course.
 Matterhorn Mini Golf is the result of a lot of hard work put in by Autumn Sutherland who determined the theme after spending many years living in Switzerland.
 The love affair paid off as the course is one of the best Connecticut has to offer.
-Its been open for 3 years now and we were involved a bit in the beginning as a sounding board for Autumn to pitch some ideas.
+It's been open for 3 years now and we were involved a bit in the beginning as a sounding board for Autumn to pitch some ideas.
 The result was a course where all 18....

 Read more »